noxum/CompiledHandlebars/Examples/DotNetCore/Readme.md

 3. Create a Handlebars-Template (any file with '.hbs' extension) and make sure its `BuildAction` is set to `None`

 As soon as you build the project, the compiler will compile all Handlbars-Templates to their C#-counterpart.
+Possible compiler errors will show up in the `Output` of the build process.